KStocky/ShaderTestFramework/docs/Tutorial.md

 ![Assert Failed](images/PowTestAssertFailed.png)

 This is what we would expect.
-Now we now how to fix the problem.
+Now we know how to fix the problem.
 We can go back to our project and make the change

 ```c++
 int MyPow(int num, int power)